Roundaround/mc-fabric-custom-paintings/assets/modrinth.md

 ### Enabling or disabling packs, or adding a pack to your world

+Opening the packs screen will show you a summary of all the packs available in your world/server.
+For single player and if you have OP permission on a server, you'll see something that resembles the resource packs screen, giving you the ability to enable and disable packs without having to mess with the files.

+On single player worlds, you'll also have the ability to drag and drop packs onto the game to add them to the world directly.

 ![](https://raw.githubusercontent.com/Roundaround/mc-fabric-custom-paintings/refs/heads/main/assets/screenshots/3_0_0/manage-packs.png)

 ### Converting old (pre-3.0.0) packs to the new format

+If you already have painting packs for a previous version of the mod that used a resource-pack system, the mod can help you migrate the packs to the new format and even directly add them into your world.

 ![](https://raw.githubusercontent.com/Roundaround/mc-fabric-custom-paintings/refs/heads/main/assets/screenshots/3_0_0/manage-legacy.png)

 ## Uninstalling this mod and data integrity

+Starting with v3.0.0, Custom Paintings now stores all your painting choices and relevant data in separate files within your world's save folder.
+This means it is safe to load the game without the mod installed (i.e. after upgrading to a new Minecraft version) without risk of losing your data!
+When you decide to install the mod again, all the data will be loaded and your paintings will be restored.

 -----